lenigmacedo/discord-bot/README.md

 ## Plans

 This bot is in continuous development, and is only in its beginning phase.
-It currently does not have any additional features over the previous bot so my first plan is to make that so.

 Then I will continue to make the bot more versatile and powerful!
 Not yet sure what those features may be!

 ## Licensed under the GNU GPL v3